 The develop branch has the next minor release.
 (6.7-dev)

-PgHydro extends the PostGIS/PostgreSQL geospatial database to provide drainage network analysis functionality to support decision making in Water Resources.
+PgHydro extends the PostGIS/PostgreSQL geospatial database to provide drainage network analysis functionality, supporting decision-making in Water Resources.

 Hydrographic objects are all tables, constrains, procedures, queries, functions or views developed in PostGIS/PostgreSQL in order to build a consistent river network and calculates the correct direction of flow vector water, Otto Pfafstetter’s basin coding system, selection of upstream/downstream stretches, distance to the the mouth of the basin, upstream calculation area, river orders, basin levels, and other information to assist in decision making in water resources.